mrmayankmathur/shinekart/README.md

 - **User Authentication**: Register and log in to your account.
 - **Shopping Cart**: Add products to your cart and proceed to checkout.
 - **Admin Dashboard**: Manage products, users, and orders (admin access required).
+- **Theme Switching**: Change between light and dark themes, with the default set to the system theme.

 ## Contributing